To More Inquiry

 Around 20 countries take part in Surajkund Mela.
 Countries like Egypt, Thailand, Africa, Sri Lanka Lebanon and Japan take part in the Surajkund Mela.
 The number is expected to rise in the coming years.

 The grand Surajkund Mela is celebrated in February for a good 16 days and is celebrated in Surajkund, Faridabad Haryana.
-This festival beautifully holds the traditional folk dances, musical shows, puppet skits and showcases the rich culture and traditions of the states.
+This festival beautifully holds traditional folk dances, musical shows, puppet skits and showcases the rich culture and traditions of the states.

 Surjajkund Lake was built in the 10th century AD by Raja SurajPal.
-Theis Sun Pool is near the fair venue and is a reservoir-cum-lake.
+This Sun Pool is near the fair venue and is a reservoir-cum-lake.
 It is in the shape of a rising sun with an eastward arch and is enclosed within a steep embankment in a semi-circular shape with stone steps leading down.
 This lake fills up during the monsoon and one may spot the dancing peacock here.

 Surajkund Hot Spring is lying 600 m south of Surajkund.
 There is a small natural hot spring- Siddha Kund.
 This pool is filled with fresh hot water oozing from the crevices in the rocks and is frequented by the pilgrims.
 It is believed that the water of this pool is a great remedy for aching joints and many skin diseases.

 The Asola Bhatti Wildlife Sanctuary is located on the southern ridge of the northern terminal of the Aravalli ranges.
 It is one of the most loved places.
 It is home to various species of birds and animals including reptiles, amphibians, and mammals.
 It is indeed a paradise for all nature and wildlife lovers.
-The major attraction here is the myriad birds that flock to this place in the migratory season that makes it one of the best place to explore.
+The major attraction here is the myriad birds that flock to this place in the migratory season which makes it one of the best places to explore.